abinit/abinit/doc/tutorial/eph4zpr.md

 and use the [[getpot_filepath]] input variable to specify the external file with the GS KS potential.
 This file is produced at the end of the GS calculations provided we set [[prtpot]] to 1 in the input file.
-The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunction is converged within [[tolwfr]].
+The Sternheimer equation is solved non-self-consistently using max [[nline]] NSCF iterations and the solver stops when the first-order wavefunctions are converged within [[tolwfr]].
 Default values for these two variables are provided if they are not specified by the user in the input file.
 The code aborts if the solver does not converge.